MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-kernel-panic-troubleshooting.md

 In case the Azure serial console isn't available or no previous kernel is available, you need a rescue/repair VM to do an offline repair.

 Use the [**Repair VM** command](repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to create a repair VM that has a copy of the target VM's OS disk attached.
-Then use [chroot](chroot-environment-linux.md) mount the copy of the OS file systems in the repair VM from which it's possible to:
+Then use [chroot](chroot-environment-linux.md) mount the copy of the OS file systems in the repair VM.
+After that, use one of the following methods to fix the issues:

 * Reinstall or regenerate a missing initramfs.
 * Reinstall the problematic kernel.